If you thought that e-commerce sales would plateau after a busy holiday season, think again.

 A Long Road Ahead

-Even with its impressive growth and investments, Walmart’s total e-commerce sales still make up a small fraction of its business — online sales are only 3 percent of total sales.
-This means that the retailer is still behind Amazon and has a long way to go in the e-commerce space.
+Even with its impressive growth and investments, Walmart’s total global e-commerce sales still make up a small fraction of its business.
+For example, online sales make up only 3 percent of total sales.
+This means that the retailer lags behind Amazon with a long way to go in the global e-commerce space.